jjtroiano0272/react-dev-portfolio/README.md

 #### ALL

 - [x] fade in on scroll
+- [x] Typos
-- [ ] Back top top BUTTON at bottom
+- [x] Back top top BUTTON at bottom
+- [x] DESKTOP: Image sizing
+- [x] MOBILE: 'To top' button that appears after scrolling down x far
+- [x] Mobile formatting is alright.
+Desktop formatting is completely busted.
 - [ ] Animated blob
-- [ ] DESKTOP: Image sizing
-- [x] Typos
 - [ ] Typography standardization: the main title gets h1.title, all others just get h1 in css
-- [ ] MOBILE: 'To top' button that appears after scrolling down x far
 - [ ] MUI options menu needs to register a click on the element if it's ON THE SAME BLOCK, not JUST the text element.
 - [ ] Light/Dark mode consistency & styling
-- [ ] Mobile formatting is alright.
-Desktop formatting is completely busted.
 - [ ] Navbar: social links don't have resuable code!

 #### Intro